Graham Reid | | 3 min read

 To get to the museum take the subway to Shihlin Station, walk out the main exit and catch the 304 bus to the terminus, which is only 100m from the museum.
 Hour-long conducted tours in English take place at 10 am and 3 pm daily.
 They are worth it and allow you to orient yourself.
 Then stay on for a leisurely look.
 Allow at least two hours, if you don't have years to spend.

-A few minutes up the road to your left and on the opposite side is the small, new and fascinating Shung Ye Museum of Formosa Aborigines, worth half an hour of your time.
+A few minutes up the road to your left and on the opposite side is the small, new and fascinating Shung Ye Museum of Formosa Aborigines, worth an hour or so of your time.

 The nine aboriginal groups on Taiwan - who make up less than 2 per cent of the population - have unique and distinctive cultures.
 This museum displays pottery and textile artefacts, reconstructions of houses, musical instruments and so on.
 The English-language video is helpful.